-Database Autonomy Service (DAS) provides the auto scaling feature.
-During peak hours, DAS automatically scales up a database instance to handle traffic peaks and ensure business stability.
+Database Autonomy Service (DAS) provides the automatic performance scaling feature.
+During peak hours, DAS automatically scales up a database instance to handle peak-hour traffic and ensure business stability.
 DAS monitors the CPU utilization of the database instance in real time.
 If the CPU utilization per unit of time decreases, DAS automatically scales down the database instance.
-This topic describes how to enable the auto scaling feature.
+This topic describes how to enable the automatic performance scaling feature.

-- Enable Autonomy Service is turned on for the database instance.
+- The Enable Autonomy Service switch is turned on for the database instance.
 For more information, see Autonomy center.

-A PolarDB instance is connected to DAS and the auto scaling feature is enabled.
+You enable the automatic performance scaling feature for a database instance in DAS.
 During peak hours, DAS automatically scales up the instance.
 This operation doubles the read/write throughput and lowers the CPU utilization from more than 90% to 25%.
-This allows the instance to run under heavy loads for nearly 10 consecutive hours.
+This allows the instance to run under heavy load for nearly 10 consecutive hours.
 After the read and write traffic decreases and the CPU utilization drops to less than 25%, DAS automatically scales down the instance to the original specification.

-This way, DAS effectively ensures the stability of online business.
+This way, DAS ensures the stability of online business in an effective way.

 - Log on to the DAS console.